vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 Now that you have familiarized yourself with the application you will be migrating to Azure, as the next step, you will need to consider different compute options you have at your disposal for hosting this application.

-The three primary options you will take into account are Azure App Service, Azure Kubernetes Service and Azure Spring Cloud.
+The three primary options you will take into account are Azure App Service, Azure Kubernetes Service and Azure Spring Apps.
 Given that the Spring Petclinic application consists of multiple microservices working together to provide the functionality you reviewed in the previous task, what would you consider to be the most suitable option?
 Before you answer this question, review the following requirements:

 * The Spring Petclinic application should be accessible via a public endpoint to any user (anonymously).
 * The new implementation of Spring Petclinic should eliminate the need to manually upgrade and manage the underlying infrastructure.
 Instead, the application should use the platform-as-a-service (PaaS) model.